Connection with Like-Minded Creators is Important

 You want to catch the attention of the other intelligent people out there who will listen to you and appreciate you because of who you are? … Be an anomaly.

 This is a great idea, but it reminds me of an old adage: “It’s hard to fly like an eagle when you are surrounded by turkeys.”
-In order to get noticed, one needs to be recognised/seen by people who care and/or understand what it is that makes you believe you are great.
+In order to get noticed, one needs to be recognized/seen by people who care and/or understand what it is that makes you believe you are great.

 If I sound negative, it’s because I have lived long enough to know that the “I am great therefore I am” method is only one step in the equation.
 Believing you are something is one thing.
 Making others believe is whole new ball game.